 I asked the cashier, and I thought he said it was a Gardenia.

-When I got home, I looked up the nursery name on the pot and searched for every “sweet” I could find, and that looks the closest to what I have.
+When I got home, I looked up the nursery name on the pot and searched for every “sweet” I could find, and that looks like the closest match to what I have.

 Cowboy made sure Badger got me a card, but other than that it was no different from any other Sunday.